What makes the best WordPress hosting in Australia

-We have been building websites for 20 years.
-In that time we have run client sites on a lot of hosts, local and overseas.
-We have watched excellent providers turn into mud, and we have watched mediocre providers buy their way to the top of Google.
-Most of what you read when you search for the fastest web hosting in Australia is not written by people who have used the product.
-It is written by affiliate sites, and increasingly by AI summaries that rank providers by how often they are mentioned, not by how fast they load.
+We have been building WordPress websites for 20 years.
+In that time we have tested dozens of WordPress hosting providers across Australia, local and offshore.
+We have watched excellent providers turn into mud, and we have watched mediocre ones buy their way to the top of Google.

 This post is the opposite of that.
 It is what we tell clients when they ask us, privately, where to host.